rkabiljo/ShufflingLabelsForDE/README.md

 'A' is a prefix for output file.
 I did it becasue I split it in 100 random permutations, and the results of each one will be written to a different file, e.g. significantPermutationsA11.41.13.csv.
 I sent 10 jobs with different prefix letters so that they could run at once.

-# Merge the output files
+# Merge the output files and look at results
+<br>this is also in script countingPermutationsFromCsvRes.R<br>

 Go to the directory where all csv files from previous step are